juliuskrah/juliuskrah.github.io/_posts/2017-02-15-crud-operations-with-hibernate-and-jpa.markdown

 ```

 # Setting up Dependencies
-Getting the dependencies to start using Hibernate and JPA is just a matter of adding the following to our `pom.xml` file:
+Getting the dependencies to start using Hibernate and JPA is just a matter of adding the following to the `pom.xml` file:

+file: {% include file-path.html file_path='pom.xml' %}

 {% highlight xml %}
 <dependencies>